uidaholib/main-web-redesign_draft/content/open/why.md

 ## The Cost

-(Note: These quotes are comments from UI students made publicly on a Change.org petition created by the Associated Students of the University of Idaho.
+(Note: These quotes are comments from U of I students made publicly on a Change.org petition created by the Associated Students of the University of Idaho.
 The petition and comments can be viewed here.)

 >### "I can’t afford both books and food.
 I have to choose to either eat or pass my classes right now."